About the Promoting Active Communities Program

 Improvement of the Promoting Active Communities Assessment

 Since its inception in 2000, the Promoting Active Communities Award has been enhanced several times to reflect current best practices for supporting active living.
-The most recent improvement is this year (2013); for the first time the PAC assessment includes an Complete Streets score.
+In 2013, the Complete Streets evaluation and score was integrated into the assessment.

 Please click here for a brief history of past PAC improvements.